Expedition Instructor (XI) | 6-Month Residential Wilderness Immersion Program

 · Maximum Size: 6

 The Expedition Instructor program (XI).
-Six intense months, designed for future bushcraft instructors, wilderness guides and industry leaders.
+Designed for future bushcraft instructors, wilderness guides and industry leaders.

-The Expedition Instructor Program (XI) is a full-time, 6-month immersion into bushcraft, guide training, primitive living skills and expedition training.
+The Expedition Instructor Program (XI) is a full-time immersion into becoming a bushcraft/survival instructor and professional wilderness guide.
 It’s a no BS, no new-age mumbo jumbo, no hand-holding experience that is heavy on academic work and accountability and definitely not for everyone.
 We’re not trying to appeal to a large audience; we’re looking for a tiny group of people who are determined, coachable, hard workers, and ready for a challenge.

 Who The Expedition Instructor Program Is For